Olga Kirsch: Early years

 While her primary and secondary education was mostly in Afrikaans, at the school in Koppies, she finished high school at the Eunice High School in Bloemfontein.
-Later, her family moved to Johannesburg, where she attended the University of Witwatersrand to study medicine; but after one year of studies, she decided to study Literature (Afrikaans and Dutch Literature and History).
+Later, her family moved to Johannesburg, where she attended the University of the Witwatersrand to study medicine; but after one year of studies, she decided to study Literature (Afrikaans and Dutch Literature and History).
 One of her teachers was the Afrikaans-language novelist C. M. van den Heever.

 Career

 Kirsch wrote mostly in Afrikaans rather than English, publishing eight books of poetry in that language, as well as a volume of selected poems (she was only the second female Afrikaans poet to be published).

 In 1948, at the age of 24, she emigrated to Israel and settled in Rehovot.
 She only returned to South Africa on three occasions: in 1975, 1979 and 1981.
 Her change of country influenced her writing and the language she used in her daily life, from Afrikaans to English and then to Hebrew.
 After her arrival to Israel, she taught English for a living, resumed studies and graduated in English Literature at the Hebrew University of Jerusalem.
 In 1949, she married the British-born Israeli mathematician Joseph Gillis, professor at the Weizmann Institute of Science, with whom she had two daughters, Ada and Michal, born in 1950 and 1953, respectively.

 Kirsch is the third female poet in Afrikaans to be published, after Sarah Goldblatt in 1921 and Elisabeth Eybers in 1936.

 Kirsch's poetry was marked by metre and often by rhyme.
 In her first two books of poetry, Kirsch reflects her rejection of apartheid and her aspiration to live in Israel.
 As she matured, her poetry addresses more personal themes in sonnets dedicated to her husband, the mathematician Joseph Gillis.
-Other poems evoke the mourning of her mother and her granddaughter, who died at the age of 9 due to an incurable illness.
+Other poems evoke the mourning of her mother and her granddaughter, who died at the age of nine due to an incurable illness.
 An accomplished linguist, she translated her poetry from Afrikaans into English and Hebrew.
 When unable to write, she would draw from nature, carve in wood, and embroider.
 Her sensitivity to nature affected her work in these media as well.